-And while it’s common for gymgoers to sneer at others that squat incorrectly, what they don’t realize is many people simply lack the flexibility to squat properly.
-They couldn’t perform a proper rep even if they wanted to.
+In fact, many people lack the flexibility to squat properly.
+They couldn’t do a single perfect rep even if they wanted to.

 Here’s what the parallel squat looks like:

 As you can see, his legs are reaching (and going a little deeper than) the parallel (to the ground) position, and this requires a fair amount of hip and ankle flexibility to do properly.

 Here’s what the full squat looks like:

 As you can see, the legs break the parallel plane and the butt comes to within a few inches of the floor at the bottom of each rep.

 This requires significant lower body flexibility to do safely.

 Now, it’s not directly related to mobility and flexibility, but let’s take a quick detour to address a very common squatting question: